Ophthalmology is the branch of medicine that deals with the anatomy, physiology and disease of the eye and visual system.

 The specialty of ophthalmology in Ireland includes two career structures

-Doctors interested in pursuing either medical ophthalmology or surgical ophthalmology must first complete the Core ophthalmology training programme.
+Doctors interested in pursuing either medical ophthalmology or surgical ophthalmology must first complete the Basic ophthalmology training programme.

 From July 2018, a reconfiguration of the existing accredited programme in the form of two separate training pathways, one for medical ophthalmology and one for surgical ophthalmology, will be implemented.
 The decision on which career pathway in Ophthalmology, either Medical or Surgical, will be made by the trainee on Day 1, Year 1 of their training programme.